These grilled garlic jumbo shrimp are an impressive and flavorful dish that’s a perfect appetizer for summer entertaining!

-So… how do you prepare jumbo shrimp for grilling?
-The jumbo tiger shimp that I bought were already deveined.
 To devein these huge shrimp, the shell has to be cut along its length to expose the “vein” before you use a knife to scrape it out.
 It’s pretty easy to do that with kitchen shears and a sharp knife.
 If your shrimp aren’t already deveined, here’s a handy little guide if you’re not quite sure what to do with them when you get them home.
 Cutting the shell will also help the marinade soak in better.
 I left the shells on while cooking them.

 These jumbo shrimp are large enough that you don’t need to worry about skewering them.
 They’re too large to fall through the grates.

 Have you ever made jumbo shrimp?
 I hope you’ll make these the star of your next party. 😉

 Questions?
 Leave me a comment!

 Grilled Garlic Jumbo Shrimp

 An impressive appetizer of garlicky grilled jumbo shrimp, grilled citrus, and a tasty dip!

 - 1 pound jumbo shrimp (16-20/pound) thawed & deveined, shell left on

 - 1/2 tablespoon smoked paprika